Archives West Finding Aid

-In 1839 Frederick Kesler first heard of the Mormons.
+In 1839 Frederick Kesler first heard of the LDS Church.
 He visited Nauvoo and met Joseph Smith.
-Frederick and Emeline Kesler were Baptized in June of 1840 and they lived in the Augusta Branch in Iowa.
+Frederick and Emeline Kesler were baptized in June of 1840 and they lived in the Augusta Branch in Iowa.
 On October 2, 1841, Frederick saw Joseph Smith put the Book of Mormon manuscript in the southeast cornerstone of the Nauvoo House.

 Frederick Kesler left Augusta on 2 September 1842, to "go East" to do missionary work.
 When he returned he brought Emeline's mother, step-father, and three small children with him.
 In 1845 Frederick moved to Nauvoo to work on the temple.

 After the martyrdom of Joseph and Hyrum Smith, the Kesler family left Nauvoo on 16 April 1846.
 They arrived at Council Bluffs on 11 June 1846, where Frederick Kesler built a ferryboat which ran day and night.
 Kesler worked six hours on and six hours off day and night while "hundreds of waggons and thousands of people crossed the river."
 In 1847 he built a mill to grind corn in Kansas City, Jackson County, Missouri.

 Because he needed money for the trip west, in 1848 Frederick Kesler went to Texas to raise funds for this purpose.
 In 1849 he built a mill for the Pottawattomi Indians one hundred miles west of Kansas City.